Shirley, how would you like to be the May “Homeopath In The Hot Seat”?

 Would you like me to tell you about my most frustrating client?

-Well, I’m going to tell you anyway.
+Well, here it goes.
 Whenever I see her for a follow up, she says she’s not better.
 When I ask her specific things about her case, she says , ‘Oh, well, I guess that’s better’.
 So when we’re through, she has reported that most of the things are better.
 So, then I say, “Well, based on what you’ve just told me, it looks like things are improving.”
 Her response, “No, I’m really not any better.”
 So, then I go back over all the things she said were better.
 I even read back my notes to her that I’ve written down word for word and she says, “Oh, did I say that?
 I don’t remember.
 I don’t think I would have said that, because I’m not better.”

-OK, ladies and gentlemen, what remedy is this?
-Send your votes to me and the winners will be honored as future Homeopaths in the Hot Seat!
+This sounds like Arsenicum to me, because they never want to admit to being better.
 Shirley, as well as being taught by Kent Smith, you’ve been to NCH Summer School, as well as many conferences and seminars, correct?

 Yes, I’ve taken the Advance Practice class at the NCH summer school.
 I can barely keep the various conferences straight in my mind.
 When I lived in California, the California State Homeopathic Society put on some awesome conferences each year.
 Now in Ohio, the Ohio State Homeopathic Medical Society has a conference each autumn that is attended by people in Michigan, Pennsylvania and Ohio, along with a number of other states.
 We recently had Andre Saine as the keynote speaker.
 I also go to the NCH (National Center for Homeopathy) spring conference fairly regularly.
 I didn’t get to go this year, but last year, it was in Philadelphia (where I met the famous Elaine Lewis and her even more famous husband!
 And her daughter Shana who let me sleep with her stuffed cats so I wouldn’t miss my own fur kids) and the year before I was in Phoenix (I can’t remember who the keynote speakers were, but if you can fill in the blanks, I’d much appreciate it!).
 I also did a wonderful workshop in Toronto with Rajan Sankaran about four years ago.